dajiangliu/rareGWAMA/rareGWAMA/README.md

 ### VCF reference files: <a name="vcf-reference-files"></a>
 The file names of the reference panel file.
-You could be download the files from **1000 Genomes Project**: <ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502>.
+You could download the files from **1000 Genomes Project**: <ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502>.
-Also, you could subset the ranges you want by using **tabix**, with command like:
+Also, you could subset the ranges you want by using **tabix**, with command looks like:

 `tabix -h ALL.2of4intersection.20100804.genotypes.vcf.gz 2:39967768-39967768`

-For more detal, please see: [How do I get a sub-section of a VCF file?](http://www.internationalgenome.org/faq/how-do-i-get-sub-section-vcf-file/);
+For more details, please see: [How do I get a sub-section of a VCF file?](http://www.internationalgenome.org/faq/how-do-i-get-sub-section-vcf-file/);

 ## Feedback/Contact <a name="Feedback/Contact"></a>